Output & Reports

 dalfox https://target.app --silence

-# Classic one-liner — pipe findings into another tool:
+# Pipe findings into another tool:

 cat urls.txt | dalfox --silence -f jsonl | jq 'select(.severity=="High")'

-Great for shell pipelines and cron jobs.
+Useful in shell pipelines and cron jobs.

 Streaming findings during long scans